rweigel/cdawmeta/README.md

 CDAWeb provides access to metadata used for its data services in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml) and [Master CDFs](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/).
 Their software engineers have provided essential guidance and insight into the development of HAPI metadata.

-Although CDF files uploaded to or pulled into CDAWeb from instrument teams typically are roughly compliant with their [ISTP metadata guidelines](https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html), there is a variability in the level of compliance.
+Although CDF files uploaded to or pulled into CDAWeb from instrument teams typically are roughly compliant with their [ISTP metadata guidelines](https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html), there is variability in the level of compliance.
 In many cases, "patches" to these CDF files are needed for the CDAWeb display and listing software to work.
 To address this, they create "Master CDFs".
 In addition, CDAWeb web service-specific metadata, such as plot rendering information used by their [IDL processing code](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/source/), is included.
 Also, "virtual" variables used by the CDAWeb plotting software are often added.
 For example, suppose a variable that depends on time, energy, and pitch angle is in the dataset CDFs.
-In that case, they may add one variable per pitch angle by defining a "virtual" variables.
-The code need to produce a virtual variable is defined in [IDL code](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/source/virtual_funcs.pro).
+In that case, they may add one variable per pitch angle by defining "virtual" variables.
+The code needed to produce a virtual variable is defined in [IDL code](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/source/virtual_funcs.pro).

 The Master CDFs are posted for external use, with caveats.
 From [0MASTERS/00readme.txt](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0MASTERS/00readme.txt):